 Hotel logistics limitations

 Another factor that discourages intimate relationships between flight attendants and pilots is the logistics involved when crew members stay at hotels during layovers.
-Airlines typically arrange accommodations for their crew in shared hotel rooms to optimize costs and ensure efficient operations.

 Engaging in intimate relations within such close quarters can create discomfort and affect the privacy and comfort of other crew members.

 Additionally, hotel policies and regulations often prohibit guests from staying overnight in rooms that are not registered under their names.
-This can complicate matters for flight attendants and pilots who wish to spend time together privately during layovers.

 For these reasons, airlines discourage intimate relationships between crew members to avoid logistical complications and maintain a smooth workflow during layovers.